+Note: IC_TABLE and IC_SHIFT are defined as 15 and 5 respectively.

-The illumination compensation algorithm is also applied to depth data.
+The illumination compensation algorithm is only applied to texture views.

 Signalling of illumination compensation

-Whether illumination compensation is used is signalled on
+Whether illumination compensation is used is signalled on coding unit.

-In Skip / Merge mode, ic_flag is conditionally sent depend on merge_idx and the slice segment header flag slice_ic_skip_mergeidx0_flag.
+In Skip / Merge mode, ic_flag is conditionally sent depend on merge_idx and the slice segment header flag slice_ic_disable_merge_zero_idx_flag.
 If ic_flag is not sent on merge mode, ic_flag is inferred to 0.
 Detailed condition is shown in Table 1.